kparc/kcc/README.md

 }
 ```

-But imagine if you could state the problem to a computer like this:
+But imagine if we could state the problem to a computer like this:

 **"put a `+` between all adjacent items and give me the grand total"**

 And that is the simplest way to describe what 𝒌 adverb `over` does when it is used to modify dyadic `+`.
-Only `over`, as all other adverbs, is *general* and will happily modify *any* dyadic operator or function.
+Only `over`, as all other adverbs, is *general*, and will happily modify *any* dyadic operator or function.
 Described more formally, `over` looks more like this pseudocode:

 1. if `x` is an atom, return `x`
 2. set `acc` to 0 (a.k.a. _accumulator_)